Let’s figure out your renovation budget.

 Borrow more

-Based on your home's future value, not just current equity
+Based on your home's after-renovation value, not just current equity.

 Longest terms, lowest rates

-Rates based on after-renovation value — not today's equity
+Rates set on after-renovation value, not today's equity.

 No refinancing required